What Is Intellectual Property Infringement?

 - Local FBI Field Offices

 IP crime can be reported to any of the 56 FBI field offices stationed throughout the country.
-They recommend getting to know an officer prior to a crime being committed.

 Examples of Intellectual Property Infringement